 However, the dentist will need to permanently reduce those two adjacent healthy teeth to accommodate the dental bridge.
 Additionally, just like a denture, a dental bridge will not replace teeth at the roots.
 Bone loss will occur over the years and cause you to periodically replace the bridge.

-If you have missing teeth, schedule a consultation with one of our expert dentists.
-We are accepting new patients from Towson, Maryland.
+Consulting with our qualified dentists in Towson will help you determine the most suitable treatment option based on your specific needs and budgetary considerations.
+If you have missing teeth, schedule a consultation with one of our expert dentists!
+We are accepting new patients from Towson, Maryland!